pallets/jinja/docs/templates.rst

     {% extends layout_template %}

-Previously, the `layout_template` variable had to be a string with the layout template's filename for this to work.
+Previously, the `layout_template` variable had to be a string with the layout template's file name for this to work.

 HTML Escaping